|Title||Start Date & Time||End Date & Time|

-You are responsible for making sure the content of your audio, video, or podcast file complies with copyright law.
-You are also held responsible for making sure that individuals in your recording(s) understand how it will be used and for what purpose.
+You are responsible for making sure the content of your audio, video, or podcast file complies with copyright law, meets university branding standards, is captioned and for making sure that individuals in your recording(s) understand how it will be used and for what purpose.

 Since Apple hosts the content posted through iTunes U, they have placed some general guidelines to govern the appropriateness of content.
-These are expressed through iTunes Terms of Service.
+These are expressed through Apple Media Services Terms and Conditions.

 All rights to ownership of content posted within iTunes U remain with the submitter and the University of Colorado Boulder, and ARE NOT transferred to Apple.